Campus

 Food

 There are three food courts within the university area.
 Breakfast, lunch and dinner are served here.
-The meals cost about 10-25 SEK each.
-You can find even better restaurants outside the university area, but for a higher price.
+The meals cost about 10-40 SEK each.
+You can find even better restaurants outside the university area, for slightly higher price.
 If you want to get a very luxurious dinner in Hsinchu downtown it is about 150 SEK.

 Transportation